archiemartini/CV/README.md

 #### King's College London (sept 2016/may 2020)

-- BA Classical Studies with English Literature, specializing in Greek Drama & Literature, James Joyce, and Milton
+- BA Classical Studies with English Literature, specializing in Greek Drama & Literature, James Joyce, and Milton.
-- Awarded a 2:1 with a 67 average in my Final year
+- Awarded a 2:1 with a 67 average in my Final year.
-- Worked as a trusted editor of the university newspaper, ROAR
+- Worked as a trusted editor of the university newspaper, Roar.

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person

 ## Hobbies